-Executive Law § 94-c(5) (e) provides that a final Siting Permit may only be issued if the Office makes a finding that the proposed Facility, together with any applicable Uniform Standards and Conditions, Site Specific Conditions, and compliance filings set forth in the Permit would comply with applicable laws and regulations.
+Executive Law § 94-c(5)(e) provides that a Siting Permit may only be issued if the Office makes a finding that the proposed Facility, together with any applicable Uniform Standards and Conditions, Site Specific Conditions, and compliance filings set forth in the Permit would comply with applicable laws and regulations.
 In making this determination, the Office may elect not to apply, in whole or in part, any local law or ordinance which would otherwise be applicable if it makes a finding that, as applied to the proposed Facility, it is unreasonably burdensome in view of the CLCPA targets and the environmental benefits of the proposed Facility.

-In compliance with Executive Law \$ 94-c(5)(e), the Office has considered, without limitation, the proposed Facility's contribution of up to 200 MW toward New York State's CLCPA targets, and the environmental benefits of producing enough zero-emissions energy to power more than 36,000 homes in New York State.
+In compliance with Executive Law § 94-c(5)(e), the Office has considered, without limitation, the proposed Facility's contribution of up to 500 MW toward New York State's CLCPA targets, and the environmental benefits of producing enough zero-emissions energy to power more than 125,000 homes in New York State and reduce greenhouse gas emissions by at least 400,000 tons in the State.